 - Increase swelling and tenderness

-- Flatten transferred fat or widen the scar
+- Flatten the transferred fat or widen the scar

 Most surgeons—including Dr. Salloum—recommend avoiding stomach or back sleeping for at least six weeks, or until cleared at your follow-up visit.